 Customizable Universal Cuff Utensil/Tool Holder

-Utensil and tool holders give people with limited grip, hand strength, or dexterity a way to use items like eating utensils, toothbrushes, writing instruments, hand tools, and other small items.
-Our designer initially focused on support for eating but the program has been extended to support other objects – like food preparation utensils and workshop tools.
+Utensil and tool holders allow people with limited grip, hand strength, or dexterity to use items like eating utensils, toothbrushes, writing instruments, hand tools, and other small items.
+Our designer initially focused on supporting eating, but the program has been extended to support other objects, like food preparation utensils and workshop tools.

-This design was initially inspired by a post to the ATMakers.org page on Facebook asking for a utensil holder that accommodated knifes as well as forks and spoons.
+This design was initially inspired by a post to the ATMakers.org page on Facebook asking for a utensil holder that accommodated knives, forks, and spoons.
 The poster of that message provided a link to a 3D printable device on the MyMiniFactory website:

-2. It attempts to be “one size fits all” for the utensil so there are a limited number of spoon/fork widths and thicknesses that can be held firmly.
+2. It attempts to be “one size fits all” for the utensil, so only a limited number of spoon/fork widths and thicknesses can be held firmly.

-3. The utensil slot is oriented parallel a the palm so it can’t support the use of a knife without significant work and mobility requirements being placed on the user.
+3. The utensil slot is oriented parallel to the palm, so it can’t support the use of a knife without requiring significant work and mobility on the user’s part.

 4. Because this is a monolithic design, one cannot scale the hand mount without simultaneously and equally scaling the utensil mount.